 My son has been living more so full time for over 6 months with me.
 If his mother gives up full custody and we set up days for her to see him what all do I do?
 Do I still file for full custody if we come to an agreement?
 Shes being evicted, just wrecked her car for a numerous time, dealing with cys...
 Read more »

 If you are able to come to an agreement, you can file a consent order through your local court outlining the visitation schedule.
-This is not a necessary step if there are no custody disagreements between yourself and the child's mother, but if you foresee any conflict with her it wouldn't be a...Read more »
+This is not a necessary step if there are no custody disagreements between yourself and the child's mother, but if you foresee any conflict with her it...Read more »

 My child's mother is suicidal and has threatened to kill herself.
 My child primarily lives with her and i feel she may be unsafe staying there.
 How should i go about the situation?
 She lives in NJ I live in PA

 To start you must figure out which state has jurisdiction over the matter.

 Jurisdiction is usually proper where the child has been residing for the past 6 consecutive months, so it sounds like that may be New Jersey in your case.
 If so, you will need to file for custody through the New...Read more »

 He was into drugs and around alot of people with drama he would abuse me mentally i was living in a very bad environment with him so I decided it was best for me to take my child and leave.
 It's been 9 years my daughter doesn't know who he is never spoke to him and she suffers with ADHD...
 Read more »

 In custody court the judge will look to the 16 custody factors and decide what is in the best interest of the child.
 Included in those factors is the abuse of alcohol or drugs, so his history will be considered in a custody case.
 He will likely be entitled to some kind of relationship with your...Read more »